ayeshavm/fashion-recommender/README.md

 AI Fashion Recommender is an AI-powered fashion app that helps you complete your outfit with style.
 Upload a clothing item or choose from your closet gallery, and the app will suggest complementary pieces and similar items to create a complete look.

+## 🧠 How It Works (Technical Overview)
+The system combines image captioning, embedding-based retrieval, and rule-based logic to generate outfit suggestions:

+- Uploaded or gallery images are processed with BLIP to generate natural language captions
+- These captions are mapped to general item types (e.g., “top”, “shoes”) using simple tag-style parsing
+- CLIP image embeddings power a visual similarity search, retrieving items with similar styles
+- A rule-based logic layer then recommends complementary items based on the detected item type (e.g., matching tops with bottoms)

+All components run in a Streamlit UI, designed for both desktop and mobile access.

 ## ✨ Features

 - ✅ **Closet Camera Upload:** Upload your own clothing item image